mishmanners/LEGO-Unity/README.md

 Don't forget, you're on Mars, so there's less gravity than on Earth.
 How will you explore this planet?

+**To dos:**
+- Get touch trigger controls working
+- Build out environment more
+- Make it so crystals are the key to winnings (then chests are 100% completion)
+- Fix up hierarchy
+- Package and deploy

 #### Would love to do:

 Import the [Mars Perseverance Rover model](https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/) into the game.